rajagopal28/pricing-engine-go/README.md

 ### References:
-Since this is a beginner/learning project based on golang I had to go through a lot of documentations and references related to syntaxes and approaches in arriving at the actual problem solution.
+Since this is a beginner/learning project based on GoLang I had to go through a lot of documentations and references related to syntaxes and approaches in arriving at the actual problem solution.
 All the references that were really useful during the project working can be found here: [References](./REFERENCES.md)